Desirebrady/Matcha-42/README.md

-# matcha-42 school projet - Web
+# Matcha-42 School projet - Web

 I used MySql for database, Bootstrap for css
 ![Screenshot](index.png)